SAP/transactional-storage-framework/doc/architecture.md

 Exclusive locks acquired for creating new data by a transaction are treated in a special way that they turn into the logical time point of the transaction commit exactly when the transaction is committed.
 The logical time point values which were initially exclusive locks are used for multi-version concurrency control.

-* Write the data to the allocated pages with the data marked invisible.
+* Write the data to the allocated pages.

 * Generate log records containing the offsets of the data in the database file.